 When You Should Call a Pro

 As we mentioned, keeping your air conditioning system running smoothly and efficiently requires proper, consistent maintenance and service needs.
 While most of the problems we discussed can be easily fixed at home, some problems require the attention of a certified technician.
-They have the experience to diagnose the problem quickly and get your system up and running safely.
+They have the knowledge and experience to diagnose the problem quickly and get your system up and running safely.